Since a synchronous motor is inherently not self-starting, the following synchronous motor starting methods are adopted generally:

 In this method, a small induction motor known as pony motor is used to bring the motor speed to synchronous speed.
-After the speed has reached to its synchronous value, DC field is switched on, motor gets synchronized and then supply to the pony motor is disconnected and it acts as a load on the main motor.
+After the speed has reached up to its synchronous value, the DC field is switched ON.
+The motor gets synchronized, and then supply to the pony motor is disconnected.
 In some systems, pony motor is mechanically decoupled.

-The starting of a synchronous motor by a separate induction motor has the advantage of low in-rush current at the start as the starting motor is of much smaller size.
-The induction motor is provided with a pair of poles less than the synchronous motor.
+The starting of a synchronous motor by pony motor has the advantage of low in-rush current at the start.
+Since, the starting motor is of much smaller size.
+The pony motor is provided with a pair of poles less than the synchronous motor.

-This is the most common synchronous motor starting method.
-In this method, the motor is started as squirrel cage induction motor by a providing a special winding on the rotor poles called damper winding.
+It is the most common starting method of synchronous motor.
+In this method, the motor is started as a squirrel cage induction motor by providing a special winding on the rotor poles called damper winding.

 The damper winding is an additional winding included on the rotor side.
-The construction of damper winding is shown in the figure.
-This damper winding consists of a number of copper bars embedded into the holes provided on the outer periphery of the rotor and then short-circuiting these bars by brazing them to end rings.
+The construction of the damper winding is shown in the Figure.
+This damper winding consists of several copper bars embedded into the holes provided on the outer periphery of the rotor and then short-circuiting these bars by brazing them to end rings.
 This construction is similar to that of the squirrel cage rotor of an induction motor.

-When the synchronous motor is connected to three phase supply, the motor starts as a squirrel cage induction motor.
-As soon as it attains about 95% of synchronous speed, the rotor winding is connected to DC mains and the rotor field is locked with stator field and the motor runs as a synchronous motor.
+When the synchronous motor is connected to the three-phase supply, the motor starts as a squirrel cage induction motor.
+As soon as it attains about 95% of synchronous speed, the rotor winding is connected to DC mains, and the rotor field is locked with stator field, and the motor runs as a synchronous motor.

-When the rotor is rotating at synchronous speed, the relative velocity between the RMF (rotating magnetic field of stator) and the rotor is zero.
+When the rotor is rotating at synchronous speed, the relative velocity between the RMF (rotating magnetic field of the stator) and the rotor is zero.
 Hence the induced EMF and current in damper winding are zero.
-Hence damper winding is ineffective when the rotor is rotating at synchronous speed but we can use the damper winding for starting the motor.
+Therefore damper winding is ineffective when the rotor is rotating at synchronous speed, but we can use the damper winding for starting the motor.
 Thus damper winding allows the synchronous motor to be started as a squirrel cage motor and makes it self-starting.

-The field is closed through a resistance at the time of starting, which is connected to the d.c. source only when the motor has come up to speed as an induction motor.
+The field is closed through resistance at the time of starting.
+It is connected to the DC source only when the motor has come up to the speed.
 The application of field current can be manual or automatic.

-The figure shows an arrangement with direct-on-line starting and automatic application of the field by a frequency-sensitive relay FR.
+The Figure given below shows an arrangement with direct-on-line starting and automatic application of the field by a frequency-sensitive relay FR.

-As the motor speed increases, frequency of induced current through the field winding decreases, with the result that increasing portion of current flows through reactor X till near synchronous speed there is not enough current through the relay FR to hold it.
-The relay FR opens, the field gets disconnected from the discharge resistance and is connected across the D.C. bus.
+As the motor speed increases, the frequency of induced current through the field winding decreases, with the result that increasing the portion of current flows through reactor X till, near synchronous speed, there is not enough current through the relay FR to hold it.
+The relay FR opens, the field gets disconnected from the discharge resistance and is connected across the DC bus.
 The motor now pulls into synchronism.